X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 ## Chapter 12: Hardware Pinouts

-This chapter covers pinout for the I/O ports and performing firmware updates on the SMC, VERA, and system ROMs.
+This chapter covers pinout for the I/O ports and headers.

 ### Port and Socket Listing
 * VERA Connectors
-  * VERA Mainboard socket
-  * SD Card
-  * Composite Video
-  * S-Video
-  * VGA
 * SNES Controller Ports (x2)
 * IEC Port
 * PS/2 Keyboard and mouse